Page 3 (film): Plot

-Vinayak goes to cover another news story in Nashik, and Madhavi is asked to take charge of crime news.
-She learns that a number of boys from a rehabilitation home owned by Anjali Thapar have gone missing, and during the subsequent search, a number of boys could not be accounted for.
-The police find out that a group of boys are being held at the Thapar's private bungalow in Mud Island, but they do not have a search warrant.
-However, based on Madhavi's investigation, they conduct a raid.
-Ramesh Thapar has been molesting children from the rehabilitation home.
-Ramesh is arrested, and police also find a connection to other corporate personalities who are involved in the scandal.
-Madhavi manages to capture the whole event on camera and develops a breaking exposé story.
-She asks Deepak to run the story as the headline article for the next day's news edition, and he promises to look into the piece and put it on the front page.
-That same night Deepak meets with the owner of the newspaper, Mr. Agarwal, who is the best friend of Ramesh.
-Agarwal tells Deepak that the newspaper receives major advertisement revenue and other sponsorship from Ramesh.
+Vinayak goes to cover another news story in Nashik, and Madhavi is left to take charge of crime news.
+She follows a case of missing boys from a rehabilitation home owned by Anjali Thapar, despite numerous searches.
+The police learn that a group of boys are being held at the Thapar's private bungalow in Mud Island.
+Despite not having a search warrant and in Vinayak's absence, they conduct a raid, finding that Ramesh Thapar has been molesting children from the rehabilitation home.
+Ramesh is arrested, and police also find connections to other influential figures involved in the scandal.
+Madhavi records the events on camera and develops a breaking exposé story.
+Deepak promises to run the story as the headline article for the next day's news edition.
+However, during a meeting with Mr. Agarwal, the owner of the newspaper, Deepak learns that the newspaper receives significant revenue and other sponsorship from Ramesh.
 Fearing major loss to his business, Agarwal declines to publish the story and asks Deepak to fire Madhavi from the company.

-Madhavi is summarily fired, and she is visited by Vinayak, who was missing during the raid.
-The raid was facilitated by Madhavi in Vinayak's absence, as it was Vinayak's informant who had tipped off about the boys being picked up.
-Vinayak consoles her and advises her that submitting all the evidence was a blunder from her side and also informs Madhavi that Thapar's wife committed suicide once she knew that Thapar was picking up boys regularly from her orphanage to exploit them sexually.
-Madhavi looks out for a job with no success.
-Madhavi finally does land a job, but the editor hires her on the condition that she handle Page 3, something she accepts with great reluctance.
+After she is fired, Madhavi meets Vinayak and learns that it was Vinayak's informant who had tipped her off about the boys being picked up.
+Vinayak consoles her, advising her that submitting all the evidence was a mistake.
+Madhavi also learns that Thapar's wife committed suicide when she learned that Thapar was molesting boys.
+After great difficulty, Madhavi reluctantly accepts a job handling Page 3 of another publication.

-When she visits to cover the first party for her new employer, she is shocked to see her old friend/roommate Gayathri, who seems to have bagged a new film, laughing and flirting with the same superstar who impregnated her and was responsible for her suicide attempt.
-She then sees her ex-boyfriend joking and being pals with her friend Abhijeet, with whom she had caught him in bed.
-Charu Mohanty, a filmmaker well known for women's empowerment films and who had tried molesting Gayathri during her audition, notices Madhavi's surprise and informs her that in this world of glitz, everything is fake, like in politics and the film industry, where there are no permanent friends or enemies.
-Madhavi nods understandingly and is seen walking away from the party.
+Covering a party for her new employer, she is shocked to see her former roommate Gayathri, still with Rohit, and her ex-boyfriend with Abhijeet.
+She also meets Charu Mohanty, a predatory filmmaker who molested Gayathri during her audition.
+He tells her that everything in the world of celebrities, politics and the film industry is false, and that there are no permanent friends or enemies.
+Madhavi wordlessly nods and leaves the party.